surya-bit/nlp-app/README.md

 7. By default the table prints No offers found and no similartiy score .
 8. Select one of the options and type the keyword you want to search in the search bar and click enter.
 9. The output will be in a table format containing relevant offer and similarity score .

+# Future Work :
+1. This model can be made more effective by using ElasticNet Search instead of string matching and comparing.
+2. THe interface could be made more interactive by including a drop down menu in the search tab.